simonreise/remote-sensing-processor/docs/intro.md

 Feel free to open new tickets at https://github.com/simonreise/remote-sensing-processor/issues anytime.

+### How can I cite RSP?
+If you use RSP in a scientific publication, we would appreciate citations: https://doi.org/10.5281/zenodo.11091321

 ## License

 RSP is an open source software distributed under [GNU General Public License v3.0](https://github.com/simonreise/remote-sensing-processor/blob/master/LICENSE)